From the outside, my life looked exactly the way it was supposed to.

 I had spent my life orienting around someone else’s authority.
 The form had changed, but the pattern remained.
 I was still looking outside myself to be told what was true.

-And I knew this path had to come from within me.
+I knew this path had to come from within me.

 That no one else could declare me worthy.